ParadoxalCorp/FelixBot/docs/Writing commands.md

 Commands should be in strict mode, or at least, should extend the Command helper module (`root/util/helpers/Command.js`).
 While technically it shouldn't be needed, the command could even be a simple object, it is more for consistency across all the commands

+The `helpers.html` and `modules.html` document all the helpers and modules files that you can use within the command, note that pretty much all of these can be accessed via the `client`, as they are added as property of the `client`.
+To see which ones are added as property and in what state, check `../util/index.js`

 For a better view of how a command should look like, check the [example](#example)

 ## Tables of content